Espresso

 Enterprise deployments on Espresso get:

-* **Sovereign environments**: dedicated execution with custom rules for fees, ordering, compliance, and asset support
+* **Dedicated environments**: sovereign execution with custom rules for fees, ordering, compliance, and asset support

-* **Shared finality**: a common finality layer that coordinates state across systems with fast finality
+* **Shared finality**: a common finality layer that coordinates state across systems in real time

 {% hint style="info" %}